5G-MAG/rt-mbms-tx-for-qrd-and-crd/README.md

 ## Introduction

-This repository holds an implementation of an LTE-based 5G Broadcast transmitter tailored to operate with Qualcomm Reference Design (QRD) and QRC devices.cast networks.
+This repository holds an implementation of an LTE-based 5G Broadcast transmitter tailored to operate with Qualcomm Reference Design (QRD) and QRC devices.

 ### Specifications